 Being a single mom with two young children and working full time, my opportunities to meet someone were limited.
 Why I thought I had time to date was beyond me, but I was lonely.
 Friends suggested I try social media to screen potential dates.
 I did, and it worked.
 I met Lynn by answering his personal ad in Style magazine.

-I was drawn to Lynn’s ad because he spoke of how important The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More was to him, and he shared that he was a Christian.
+I was drawn to Lynn’s ad because he spoke of how important family was to him, and he shared that he was a Christian.
 I called the number in his ad, and our first phone call lasted about two hours.
 We seemed to hit it off well, so we agree to meet to see if the chemistry continued in person.
 We met at a local shopping mall where he finished his Christmas shopping (on December 23 which should have told me something about him) for his son.
 We discovered that his son and my son were only three months apart in age and that we had a lot in common.
 I found out he played guitar and sang in the church choir.
 My interest steadily grew.